-Celebrating Cultural Uniqueness at TU
+Celebrating CulTUral Uniqueness (CCU) at TU

 Culture is defined as “the characteristics and knowledge of a particular group of people defined by everything from language, religion, cuisine, social habits, music, and arts.”
 (Zimmerman 2015).